ambroseled/UCFK4-Pong/README.md

 - The `MakeFile` of the game relies on the `group128` folder being two directories down from the `drivers`, `utils` and `fonts` folders that are porvided in the `ence260-ucfk4` repository
+- When running the game please ensure that the `group128` folder is in the above location

 ## The Game
 - The goal of the game is to win by causing the other player to miss the ball